Canada beats Finland, gets another chance to end world title drought

 Poulin then sent the puck down the boards to Johnston, who walked out and scored on a wrister at 7:33.

-Potomak, the youngest player on the team at 19, scored with just over a minute to go in the first period banging the puck by Raty from the slot.
+Potomak, Canada’s youngest player at 19, scored with just over a minute to go in the first period banging the puck by Raty from the slot.

-Szabados had to work for her shutout late in the third when Finland pulled Raty during a pair of Canadian penalties for two extra attackers.
+Szabados had to work for her shutout late in the third when Raty was pulled during a pair of Canadian penalties for two extra attackers.
 Clark scored shorthanded into an empty net on the first.

 Szabados shut down Linda Valimaki with a pad save as the Finn attempted a wrap-around goal in the second.